celestiaorg/celestia-app/docs/architecture/ADR-001-ABCI++.md

 }
 ```

 It's also important to note the changes made to the request types for both methods.
 In upstream, they are only passing the transactions to the applications.
-This has been modifed to pass the entire block data.
+This has been modified to pass the entire block data.
 ```protobuf
 message RequestPrepareProposal {
  // block_data is an array of transactions that will be included in a block,